appiapay/manta-python/docs/index.rst

 OS) to teardown the services.

 The configured services are automatically started and connected to the port exposed by the broker.
-If enable (as it is by default) each configured services exposes a web service that can be used to execute key APIs of each.
-To know what are the entrypoints you have (for now) to look into the files in the ``manta.testing`` subpackage or to look into the tests in the `github repository`_.
+If enabled (as it is by default) each configured service exposes a web service that can be used to execute key APIs of each.
+To know what the entrypoints are you have (for now) to look into the files in the ``manta.testing`` subpackage or to look into the tests in the `github repository`_.